danijelmartinek/app-template/docs/architecture.md

 ## Headless CMS

-Payload CMS runs from the `apps/cms` workspace.
-Its configuration wires up SQLite for a zero-config developer experience.

-The CMS exposes a REST/GraphQL API that can be consumed by other apps.
-Shared TypeScript types can be extracted into new packages under `packages/` as the project grows.
+Payload CMS is defined in `packages/cms`.
+The package owns:

+- The core `payload.config.ts` configuration with SQLite defaults and shared routes (`/app`, `/app/api`, `/app/graphql`).
+- Route helpers used by the Next.js `app/` directory to expose REST and GraphQL handlers.
+- A cached helper that provides server components with access to the Payload API without additional HTTP hops.

+The Next.js app consumes these exports to render the admin UI directly from `/app` and to surface content without leaving the server runtime.

 ## Deployment Considerations

-- Next.js can be deployed to any platform that supports Node.js 18+ and the Next.js build output.
+- Next.js (with embedded Payload) targets Node.js 18+ and can deploy to any platform that supports the Next.js build output.
-- Payload CMS also targets Node.js 18+.
-SQLite is ideal for local development; production deployments can switch to Postgres or another supported database by updating environment configuration.
+- SQLite is ideal for local development; production deployments can switch to Postgres or another supported database by updating the adapter inside `packages/cms/payload.config.ts` and the relevant environment variables.

 ## Future Enhancements